Directed by Clive Donner, early teen rebellion flick Some People from 1962 has just been issued on Blu-ray for the first time.

-The cast is pretty strong though, headed up by Ray Brooks and David Hemmings, your typical denim-clad teenage tearaways, working during the day, riding fast bikes and generally causing a bit of trouble in the evenings if time permitted.
+The cast is pretty strong, headed up by Ray Brooks and David Hemmings, your typical denim-clad teenage tearaways, working during the day, riding fast bikes and generally causing a bit of trouble in the evenings if time permitted.

 In the church, the organ playing is overheard by the local volunteer choirmaster, Mr Smith (Kenneth More), who offers the trio some rehearsal space, not to mention a bit of encouragement.
 In the end, they find a place for the band to flourish, some added band members (after losing Bill) and the choirmaster’s daughter Anne (Anneke Wills), who catches the eye of Johnnie (Ray Brooks) and vice versa.

 But it’s still an interesting and engaging film for various reasons.
-First up, it covers that pre-swinging era of the 1960s and by doing that, offers just a bit more realism that the singing and dancing swinging London flicks of later years.
+First up, it covers that pre-swinging era of the 1960s and by doing that, offers just a bit more realism than the singing and dancing ‘swinging London’ flicks of later years.
 The teenagers were bored and for good reason – there probably wasn’t a lot to do outside youth clubs, coffee bars and roller-skating halls.

 Having the film set in Bristol rather than London is a masterstroke too.
-Again, it just gives an extra layer of authenticity, not least when the main participants wander round the department stores, cross the river, drop into a fish shop or have a drink in a pub.
-It’s the real 1960s on film.
+Again, it just gives an extra layer of authenticity, not least when the main participants wander around the department stores, cross the river, drop into a fish shop or have a drink in a pub.
+It’s more like the real 1960s on film.

 Nice to see some familiar faces too – Harry H. Corbett as the dad was a surprise, but Hemmings and Brooks, both of whom went on to bigger and better things in the decade, are an interesting watch too.
 Watching this, you really can’t imagine David Hemmings as a brash London photographer just four years later in Blow-Up.
 Shows how much he grew as an actor working in this kind of stuff.
 Anneke Wills is a minor revelation too, not least when she’s in a bath full of hot water shrinking on a pair of Levi’s.